-Harold James Goodwin was born in Edgbaston, Birmingham in January 1886 and baptised at St Martin’s Church, Birmingham on 1st April 1886.
+Harold James Goodwin was born in Edgbaston, Birmingham on 30th January 1886 and baptised at St Martin’s Church, Birmingham on 1st April 1886.
 He was the youngest child, and only son, of parents Frederick Sidney Goodwin (1852-1939) and Agnes Louisa (née Chance) (1851-1918) who had married at Harborne in 1883.
 His older sister, Sibyl Margaret was born in 1884.
 This was his mother’s second marriage – her first husband, Dr George Harrison Evans, died in Italy in 1880 after four years of marriage, leaving her with three children under the age of five: Robert Fabian Evans (1876-1940); Gwendolen Evans (born 1877) and Agnes Muriel Evans (born 1880).

 Harold was sent to boarding school 1900-1905 and, aged 15, appears on the 1901 census at Cotton House, Marlborough College, Wiltshire.
 Whilst at school he was in the First XI cricket team 1903-1905 and the First XI hockey team 1904-5, captaining both during his last year at the school.
 He then went on to study mathematics at Jesus College, Cambridge 1905-8, where he also gained Blues in hockey and cricket, making his cricket debut for Cambridge on 28 May 1906.
 He also played first class cricket for Warwickshire, making his debut for the county team on 12th August 1907 at Peterborough.
 He was a hard-hitting batsman, a good leg-break bowler, and a brilliant fielder.
 He captained Warwickshire during 1910, and made his final first class appearance on 25th July 1912 at Edgbaston.
 He also played hockey for England against Scotland.
 Wisden said of him: